Does testosterone cause hair loss? Separating hormonal fact from fiction

 What to do about it

-• Comprehensive Panel: Depending on symptoms and whether you are evaluating TRT, a clinician may check Total Testosterone, Free Testosterone, and SHBG; DHT is sometimes considered but is not required for most hair-loss evaluations.
+- Comprehensive Panel: Depending on symptoms and whether you are evaluating TRT, core testing typically includes Total Testosterone, Free Testosterone by Equilibrium Dialysis with LC-MS/MS, LH, and FSH; if indicated, a clinician may expand to the broader Veedma panel, while DHT is not required for most hair-loss evaluations.

-• 5-Alpha Reductase Inhibitors: Medications like Finasteride (Propecia) work by blocking the enzyme that converts testosterone to DHT.
-In the large randomized trials reported by Kaufman and colleagues in the Journal of the American Academy of Dermatology (1998), finasteride improved or maintained hair growth outcomes in many men with androgenetic alopecia, consistent with meaningful scalp DHT suppression.[3]
+- 5-Alpha Reductase Inhibitors: Medications like Finasteride (Propecia) work by blocking the enzyme that converts testosterone to DHT.
+According to Kaufman and colleagues in large randomized trials published in the Journal of the American Academy of Dermatology (1998), finasteride improved or maintained hair growth outcomes in many men with androgenetic alopecia, consistent with meaningful scalp DHT suppression.[3]

 Fact: Hats have no effect on the follicular blood supply or DHT levels.
 Traction alopecia is possible if a hat is painfully tight, but casual wear is harmless.